Who is Lt Gen Asim Munir and why his appointment as next Pak army chief has rattled Imran Khan?

 Tiff with Imran Khan

-It is said that his no-nonsense attitude and playing-by-the-books approach did not sit well with Imran Khan.
+It is said that his no-nonsense attitude and playing-by-the-book approach did not sit well with Imran Khan.

 According to reports, Khan was livid when Munir brought to his attention about Bushra Bibi's, former PM's wife, involvement in corrupt practices.